5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 • Lemon juice

 • Pour about 1 cup of vinegar inside the toilet bowl.
-If you need to also clean the trapway, mop up the little water at the bottom of the bowl using a sponge.
+If you also need to clean the trapway, mop up the little water at the bottom of the bowl using a sponge.
 Replace it with vinegar.

 • Use a toilet brush to swish the solution around the bowl without forgetting the rim.

 • Let it sit for about 30 minutes.
-Swish the solution after every 10 minute to make sure that the bowl remains wet.
+Swish the solution after every 10 minutes to make sure that the bowl remains wet.

-Another product you can use to clean your toilet especially when you have a nasty toilet ring is a pumice stone.
+Another product you can use to clean your toilet, especially when you have a nasty toilet ring, is a pumice stone.
 The best thing about a pumice stone is that nothing is flushed down the toilet.
 Just erase the toilet ring and put the pumie away.

 To prevent scratching the surface of the bowl.
 Drop the pumice stone in water for 15 minutes to soften.
 Start by gently scrubbing off a single point on the bowl (preferably the one facing the wall.)

-If you notice any marks being left stop immediately.
+If you notice any marks being left, stop immediately.
 You do not want to have ugly scratch marks all over your bowl.

 FAQs